Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 - DPBPs for network buffer pools

-The allocator driver registers for these allocatable object types and those objects are bound to the allocator when the bus is probed.
+The allocator driver registers for these allocatable object types and those objects are bound to the woke allocator when the woke bus is probed.
 The allocator maintains a pool of objects that are available for allocation by other DPAA2 drivers.

 DPIO driver
 -----------
-The DPIO driver is bound to DPIO objects and provides services that allow other drivers such as the Ethernet driver to enqueue and dequeue data for their respective objects.
+The DPIO driver is bound to DPIO objects and provides services that allow other drivers such as the woke Ethernet driver to enqueue and dequeue data for their respective objects.
 Key services include: